Brentford vs. Arsenal - Football Match Report - August 13, 2021 - ESPN

 - ESPN+ viewers' guide: LaLiga, Bundesliga, MLS, FA Cup, more

-It was promoted Brentford's first match in England's top flight in 75 years and they marked the occasion by taking the lead midway through the first half when a poor Arsenal clearance allowed Canos to pick up the ball in the area, cut to his right and beat Bernd Leno at his near post.
+It was promoted Brentford's first match in England's top flight since the 1946-47 season and they marked the occasion by taking the lead midway through the first half when a poor Arsenal clearance allowed Canos to pick up the ball in the area, cut to his right and beat Bernd Leno at his near post.

+"I thought we deserved the win.
+What I liked was how brave we were, pressing high and trying to play," said Frank after the match.
+"The players were amazing, they ran themselves to the ground and played with intensity.

+"On set-pieces I thought we were better, that's why we did long throws and at times we could go high and knew that we could win the ball and create chances."

 Chances were few and far between for Arsenal as the hosts looked more likely to score as the half progressed with Brentford taking their one-goal lead into the break.